Guide to Visualizing HAProxy Logs With Loki for Actionable Insights

 Step 1: Understanding HAProxy Logs

 HAProxy is an open-source load balancer and reverse proxy used to distribute traffic across multiple backend services.
-It speaks both Layer 4 (TCP) and Layer 7 (HTTP), so teams use it to do things like terminate TLS, enforce routing rules, and keep connections fast and reliable.
+It supports both Layer 4 (TCP) and Layer 7 (HTTP), allowing teams to perform tasks such as terminating TLS, enforcing routing rules, and maintaining fast and reliable connections.
 Built-in health checks, retries, and sticky-session options help apps stay available even when individual instances fail.
 It’s also popular because it’s rock-solid under heavy loads, it's easy to automate, and it comes with basic logs for observability.
 Below is a line from a /var/log/haproxy.log file, and a decoder for each section of the line:

 Sep 25 15:09:53 sandbox-lb-server haproxy[3725515]: 127.0.0.1:46886 [25/Sep/2025:15:09:53.028] cop-tcp-ssl cop-tcp/sandbox-lb-server 1/0/0 0 -- 1/1/0/0/0 0/0